ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 Does the people hear the beat? **BA**\
 Mic checked? **AHHHH** (*check*)

 [Absolute Zero](https://osu.ppy.sh/users/4847256) (also known as [0K](https://osu.ppy.sh/beatmaps/artists/424)) makes his first debut into loved voting with his mapset [Chrome VOX](https://osu.ppy.sh/beatmapsets/943051#fruits/1969369).
-Worth mentioning that mapset also includes [Rocma](https://osu.ppy.sh/users/566276) (who already has couple of loved maps) with his contribution of platter and overdose difficulties.
-There was also a rain difficulty included in the mapset in collaboration between the mappers, but unfortunately, the difficulty did not get finished until this day.
+Worth mentioning that the mapset also includes [Rocma](https://osu.ppy.sh/users/566276) (who already has couple of Loved maps) with his contribution of Platter and Overdose difficulties.
+There was also a Rain difficulty included in the mapset in collaboration between the mappers, but unfortunately, the difficulty did not get finished until this day.

-Players might know this mapset from [Catch International Cup VI](https://osu.ppy.sh/community/forums/topics/1010933?n=1), where platter was introduced as DT2 pick in round of 24 mappool, where difficulty was shifting between low density, tricky movement, and high density mechanical movement along with unusually high approach rate.
+Players might know this mapset from [Catch International Cup VI](https://osu.ppy.sh/community/forums/topics/1010933?n=1), where Platter was introduced as a DT2 pick in round of 24 mappool, where difficulty was shifting between low density, tricky movement, and high density mechanical movement along with unusually high approach rate.

-Apart from the platter, the cup features a couple of antiflow movements, rather than usual full-flow, while the salad on the other side represents a good introduction to triplets.
+Apart from the platter, the cup features a couple of antiflow movements, rather than usual full-flow, while the Salad on the other side represents a good introduction to triplets.
 If you are a fan of precision and high spacing, Rocma's Overdose is for you.
 However, if you want something more mechanical with wiggles, the top difficulty is for you!

 If you enjoy having spread difficulties, are a novice player looking for lower difficulties, or you are an enjoyer of old mapsets, BETTER CALL VOX AND TELL HIM TO COUNT YOURSELF IN!
 (007-440-473)